 - Punitive damages.
 Some car accident cases may qualify for punitive damage awards.
 Punitive damages punish the defendant for wrongful acts and gross negligence, such as drunk driving or vehicular homicide.
 A judge may award punitive damages to a plaintiff during a car accident trial in Texas.
 Punitive damages have a cap of $200,000 or twice the amount of economic damages plus noneconomic damages (whichever is greater), up to $750,000.

 Your car accident settlement could reach six or seven digits depending on the extent of your damages.
 A catastrophic crash that causes permanent brain damage or another disability, for example, could be worth millions in San Antonio.
 The state of Texas does not place a cap on any other damages besides punitive in car accident claims.
 If an insurance company refuses to offer a fair amount, a lawyer can help you take your case to court.
-The skill of your attorney could reflect the amount of your final car accident settlement or verdict.
+The skill of your San antonio personal injury attorney could reflect the amount of your final car accident settlement or verdict.